monsoonmaelstrom/book2/book2.md

 “Me and Peter,” I echo back again.

 “Yes!
 Peter and I talked too.
 I know what you told him.
-And *not* because he told me, because unlike some people, he seems to know how to keep his mouth shut.”
+And *not* because he told me, because unlike some people, he seems to know how to keep his mouth shut,” she supplies, angrily.

 “You’re defending Peter now?”
 I ask, confused.